nu11ptr/flexstr/README.md

 ## Overview

 Rust is awesome, but it's `String` type is not optimized for many typical use cases, but instead is optimized as a mutable string buffer.
-Most string use cases don't modify the string contents, often treat strings as if they were cheap like primitives, typically concatenate instead of modify, and often end up being cloned with identical contents.
-Additionally, `String` isn't able wrap string literal without additional allocation.
-This crate attempts to create a new string type that is optimized for typical string use cases, while retaining the simplicity of `String`.
+Most string use cases don't modify their string contents, often need to copy strings around as if they were cheap like integers, typically concatenate instead of modify, and often end up being cloned with identical contents.
+Additionally, `String` isn't able wrap a string literal without additional allocation and copying.
+Rust really needs a 3rd string type to unify usage in typical use cases.
+This crate creates a new string type that is optimized for those use cases, while retaining the usage simplicity of `String`.

+All that said, this type is not inherently "better" than `String`, but different.
+It is a higher level type and in some cases actually wraps a `String`, and that can at times mean higher overhead.
+It really depends on use case.

 ## Features

 * Optimized for immutability and cheap cloning
 * Allows for multiple ownership of the same string memory contents
 * Is very simple to use
+* Optional serde serialization support (feature = "serde")
+* Allows for simple conditional ownership scenarios
-* Serves as a single string type (unifying literals and allocated strings)
+* Serves as a universal string type (unifying literals and allocated strings)
-* Zero allocation for literals and short strings (64-bit: up to 30 bytes)
+* Doesn't allocate for literals and short strings (64-bit: up to 30 bytes)
 * Provides easy access to `&str` via dereference
 * Allows for easy wrapping/unwrapping of native `String` type
 * Isn't much more expensive than `String` in non-optimal use cases